sky-uk/journey_walker/README.md

 Journey Walker is a ruby gem facilitating any state-machine like process such as wizards, choose your own adventure games, A/B tests etc.

+## Status
+See the specs for what is possible - consider it alpha at the minute.

 ## Installation

 Add this line to your application's Gemfile: